orblivion/ntfy/.sandstorm/README_FUTURE.md

 Also should I add this upstream?
 On the one hand, ntfy includes a Matrix bridge.
 On the other hand, they don't include Mollysocket.

+## Integrations

+### Write-only role

+Have a separate UI for giving API URLs for Integrations.
+Since they won't be used for UnifiedPush, we can give write-only permissions for those URLs.

+We can generate a topic for them (using the existing topic generation code).
+We can restrict those write-only permissions to that topic.

+We do this by assigning a different Sandstorm role, via the offer template.
+If we want just one topic that they can write to, we could even have a different role for each integration.

+The simple version, though, is just a single "integrations" role that is write-only, and expose the API URLs with that role in an "integrations" section of the UI.

+### Pet Names and other parameters

+We could let the user enter a "Pet name" in the UI, so it's easier to manage in Sandstorm's web key menu.
+We could encourage them to write in the integration that they're doing this for.

+However, we could also have a dropdown menu with preset configurations.
+It pre-fills the pet name.
+Less thinking for them.
+Just need a "other" one where they put their own.

+But the coolest part: For the "Zulip" integration, we add fields.

+Problem would be is if we have multiple of the same integration.
+Two Zulips, etc. May want custom pet name or pet name parts.

+In the far future "This Sandstorm App", "That Sandstorm App" become listed permissions.

+And maybe "for your phone" / "Unified Push" just becomes part of this menu.

 ## Sandstorm App Notifications

 Maybe we could have one randomly generated topic that all Sandstorm apps push to.
 To avoid a bunch of manual subscriptions.
 Send the new topic to the phone over the "System Topic" I suppose.
 Maybe this would be integrated somehow.
 Maybe it's just a suggestion given to the user.